Case Digest

 The registered proprietor of land is deprived of his title in May 1989 in consequence of a series of forged documents, including a forged transfer.
 The new registered proprietor transfers the land to his son by way of gift later in that year.
 The son, who is complicit in the fraud, enters into occupation.
 Over 20 years later the original registered proprietor applies for rectification of the register.
 Can his claim be defeated by adverse possession on the part of the current registered proprietor?
 Both the First-tier Tribunal and the Upper Tribunal said “No”.
 The current registered proprietor appeals.

-At the time of the forged transfer the legal regime in force was the Land Registration Act 1925.
-Under that regime it was possible to acquire title to registered land by adverse possession, if the registered proprietor had been dispossessed for 12 years.
-In that event he was deemed to hold his registered title on trust for the squatter.
-It is necessary to emphasise the fact that since the coming into force of the Land Registration Act 2002 the legal landscape as regards adverse possession has been radically changed.
-This case is concerned with events that all took place before that change.
+At the time of the forged transfer, the legal regime in force was the Land Registration Act 1925.
+Under that regime, it was possible to acquire title to registered land by adverse possession if the registered proprietor had been dispossessed for 12 years.
+In that event, the dispossessed proprietor was deemed to hold the title on trust for the squatter.
+The court emphasized that the legal landscape regarding adverse possession changed significantly with the coming into force of the Land Registration Act 2002, but this case concerns events that occurred before the change.

-The court found that what made the son’s claim good was not his father’s fraud in procuring his registration as proprietor or his complicity in that fraud; but the fact of possession of the property for the requisite 12 years without the consent of true owner, which elapsed before the far-reaching changes made to the law of adverse possession by the 2002 Act.
-Although, section 32 of the Limitation Act 1980 can extend time in cases of undiscovered fraud, it appears from the findings of fact by the FTT that the true owner knew that he had a grievance by 1990, therefore it would not avail him of the facts of this case.
+The court found that the son’s claim was valid not because of his father’s fraud or complicity in the fraud, but because of the fact that he possessed the property for the requisite 12 years without the true owner’s consent, before the significant changes to the law of adverse possession in 2002.
+Although Section 32 of the Limitation Act 1980 can extend time in cases of undiscovered fraud, the court found that the true owner knew of his grievance by 1990, meaning it would not affect the outcome of this case.

 Food Convertors Ltd & Anor v Newell & Anor [2018] EWHC 926 (Ch)

-Here, the Recorder rejected the case which had been put forward by Mr Rothschild, acting in person for himself and for Food Convertors Ltd (of which he is a director), that (1) there was an enforceable boundary agreement in his favour in relation to the disputed land and/or (2) he and later Food Convertors Ltd had acquired title to the disputed land by adverse possession.
-The Judge found that Mr Rothschild had not established that he had gone into and retained possession of the disputed land for all the 12 year period.
+Here, the Recorder rejected the case put forward by Mr Rothschild, acting in person for himself and Food Convertors Ltd (of which he is a director), that (1) there was an enforceable boundary agreement in his favour regarding the disputed land and/or (2) he and later Food Convertors Ltd had acquired title to the disputed land by adverse possession.
+The Judge found that Mr Rothschild had not established that he had gone into and retained possession of the disputed land for the entire 12-year period.

 Sartipy v Tigris Industries Inc [2017] EWHC 3596 (Ch)

-This application arose out of litigation which has been going on for some nine years, since approximately 2008.
-Mrs Sartipy and her son, Mr Langroody, also known as Mr Ghassemian, brought a claim against the defendant, attempting to obtain adverse possession of the defendant’s property at 26-30 Earls Court Road, London.
-That attempt to obtain adverse possession was rejected by the Land Registry deputy adjudicator in very strong terms, who concluded, amongst other things, that the claim had been based upon documents which had been forged by Mr Langroody, a finding of the most serious nature, which was also addressed by Lewison LJ in his judgment of the 23rd February 2016 at [2016] EWCA Civ 269.
-Lewison stated at [2] that:
+This application arose out of litigation which had been ongoing for nine years, starting in 2008.
+Mrs Sartipy and her son, Mr Langroody (also known as Mr Ghassemian), brought a claim against the defendant, attempting to obtain adverse possession of the defendant’s property at 26-30 Earls Court Road, London.
+The claim was rejected by the Land Registry deputy adjudicator, who strongly found that the documents supporting the claim were forged by Mr Langroody, a serious accusation that was addressed by Lewison LJ in his judgment of 23rd February 2016 ([2016] EWCA Civ 269).
+Lewison stated at [2]:

 NRAM Ltd v Evans & Ors [2017] EWCA Civ 1013